Statistical Structure of Charge Disorder in Si/SiGe Quantum Dots: Uncovering the Structure of Disorder

 \section{Uncovering the Structure of Disorder}

 Having established the impact of disorder on key operational parameters, we now move beyond analyzing marginal distributions and uncover the underlying structure of the device-to-device variability.
-The correlations between parameters, visually suggested in the corner plot in Figure~\ref{fig:generative}, contain crucial information about the common physical origin of the fluctuations.
+The correlations between parameters visualised in the corner plot in Fig.~\ref{fig:generative}, contain crucial information about the common physical origin of the fluctuations.
 In this section, we first construct a predictive model of the disordered device.
-We then use principal component analysis (PCA) to deconstruct disorder noise into its most physically meaningful components.
+We then use principal component analysis (PCA) to deconstruct the DQD parameter randomness due to disorder noise into its most physically meaningful components.